linuxlsr/azureLearning/README.md

  storage shares have quota limits, unlike s3 which is unlimited.

  Potential gotcha with security group rule priority order.
 Can get lengthy, may have to break up rule sets by resource types.

+ Databases have two pieces, the database and the instance specs, rather than being treated as a consolidated service type.

+ If you set a password as a value, make sure it is complex or you'll trip the default password policy.

+ mysql_server name is part of endpoint dns, so it has to be unique.
+Good luck guessing.

+ you can't apply tags to a mysql_database resource, for some rando reason.